kevin-3006/Individual-Wiki/Lab2/README.md

 ### Configure the projects

 * Q1.
 Create an example application with three tasks that are created in app_main.
-* Q2. * Part (a) Adjust Q1 to utilize round-robin scheduling with same priority levels.
+* Q2a.
+Adjust Q1 to utilize round-robin scheduling with same priority levels.
-      * Part (b) Adjust Q1 to utilize Priority Inheritance with varying priority levels.
+* Q2b.
+Adjust Q1 to utilize Priority Inheritance with varying priority levels.
 * Q3.
 Use the IDLE "hook" function to put the processor to sleep.

 ### Build and Flash